We Asked People When They Last Borrowed Money From Their Parents

 Another woman in the midst of a career change and currently studying a second degree says she receives regular payments.
 “I’m 28 and currently receive $100 in my bank account from my mum every fortnight.
 My dad doesn’t know about it.
 They also both insist on paying whenever we eat out, go to a show, etc.”

 Another common reason for a parental cash injection was health problems.
 One 35-year-old woman told how she had to ask for a $2000 loan from her parents for a month.
-“It wasn’t in response to general life admin, just a handful of medical bills after a bad foot break all landed at once, and it’s just until I get some reimbursements from my insurance company.”
-She says asking for the loan was embarrassing, and made her feel juvenile – her parents had two kids at her age.
+“It wasn’t in response to general life admin, just a handful of medical bills after a bad foot break all landed at once, and it’s only until I get some reimbursements from my insurance company.”
+She says asking for the loan was embarrassing, and made her feel juvenile – at her age, her parents were caring for two kids.

 She says asking for the loan was embarrassing, and made her feel juvenile